sap-tutorials/btp-dev-guidance/tutorials/add-custom-logic/add-custom-logic.md

 ## Prerequisites

 You have implemented the user interface of your application.
-See [Add SAP Fiori Elements UIs](add-fiori-elements-uis).
+Follow the steps in the [Add SAP Fiori Elements UIs](add-fiori-elements-uis) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 ### Add custom code